State finals primer: 4 teams to defend championships; 4 looking for first titles

 Record-setting: Hughes, which plays Gainesville in the 6A final, needs two points to break the state record for points in a season set by Rome with 758 in 2017.
 Hughes can become the first team in GHSA history to score at least 40 points in every game and the second, after Valdosta in 1971, to beat every opponent by more than 20 points.

 New this year: The GHSA’s new Class A Division II is a blessing for schools with about 400 students or fewer, and Bowdon and Schley County have cashed in.
-Schley County (pronounced “shly” and rhymes with sly) is a first-time finalist, and Bowdon is making its first appearance since 2001.
+Schley County (pronounced “sly”) is a first-time finalist, and Bowdon is making its first appearance since 2001.

 Intriguing players: Mill Creek safety Caleb Downs, who committed to Alabama, is the state’s highest-rated senior prospect.
 Carrollton quarterback Julian “Ju Ju” Lewis has thrown for 3,587 yards and 43 touchdowns, which are freshman state records.
 Warner Robins defensive tackle Vic Burley is a three-year starter on a two-time champion and an AJC Super 11 member.
 Cedartown running back/linebacker Harlem Diamond has 1,944 all-purpose yards and ranks second on his team in solo tackles.
 Some blue-chip recruits to watch are Bo Hughley (committed to Georgia) and Jelani Thurman (Clemson) of Hughes, Jamal Anderson (Clemson) of Mill Creek and Kayin Lee (Ohio State) of Cedar Grove.